Summary

 Legal Theories to Consider About Parental Liability in Case of an Accident

 Whenever we talk about fault in a vehicular accident, the police, insurance companies, and legal advisors mention negligence.
-The theory of negligence states that an individual has a duty and responsibility to practice safe driving.
-If a driver fails that duty and someone sustains injuries, the negligent driver that caused the accident can be held liable for the vehicle damage and injuries to all parties involved.
+The theory of negligence holds that an individual has a duty and responsibility to drive safely.

 3 Ways Parental Liability is Created